feilipu/NASCOM_BASIC_4.7/README.md

 # Important Addresses

-There are a number of important Z80 addresses or origins that need to be managed within your assembly program.
+There are a number of important Z80 addresses or origins that can be adjusted and managed if you are writing an assembly  or C program.

 ## RST locations